microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualevent-publish.md

 Publish a virtual event to make it visible to its audience.

-Currently the supported virtual event type is [virtualEventTownhall](../resources/virtualeventtownhall.md).
+Currently the supported virtual event types are [virtualEventWebinar](../resources/virtualeventwebinar.md) and [virtualEventTownhall](../resources/virtualeventtownhall.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).